-You will be able to find my thoughts on myriad issues in sport here on a regular basis with both written & video blogs.
+You’ll be able to find my thoughts on myriad issues in sport here on a regular basis with both written blogs and podcasts.

-I hope you enjoy reading and viewing the following blogs …. no matter the topic!
+I hope you enjoy reading and listening …. no matter the topic!

 Australia’s number six conundrum continues